IRS Licensed Enrolled Agents

 Can the IRS forgive penalties on past due taxes?

-In many cases, the IRS may reduce or remove penalties through penalty abatement if you have a good compliance history or a reasonable cause, such as serious illness or natural disaster.
+In many cases, the IRS may reduce or remove penalties through penalty first-time penalty abatement or reasonable cause relief if you have a good compliance history or a reasonable cause, such as serious illness or natural disaster.
 You must file all required returns first, then formally request relief.
 A tax professional can help you present the strongest case.

 Can I settle my tax debt for less than I owe?